WiktorGmur/ABD/README.md

 # <strong>Already Been Done✔️</strong><br>

-<i>This is a repository containing information about all of my tools, certifications, courses and lectures I've enrolled in, books I've red and generally what I do to keep growing and expanding my knowledge and skills in the Information Security field.</i>
+<i>This is a repository containing information about all of my , certifications, courses and lectures I've enrolled in, books I've red and generally what I do to keep growing and expanding my knowledge and skills in the Information Security field.</i>